 the legal transfer of property title from one person to another.

 Might be applicable for particular properties.
-Check with your Relationship Manager for more information.
+Check with your home loan manager for more information.

 should be activated as soon as the contracts are exchanged, including contents if you are an owner occupier#.